Varicose Veins Treatment > Ambulatory Phlebectomy

 Ambulatory Phlebectomy is the surgical removal of visible varicose veins, through keyhole incision.

 The procedure eliminates varicose veins through a series of small punctures (as tiny as 1mm) made in the skin adjacent to the vein.
 The varicose vein is then removed in small segments.
 The veins are detected both visually and through the use of Doppler ultrasound.

-Recovery is quick and virtually painless, with patients returning to work the day following the procedure.
+Recovery is relatively quick with patients returning to work the day following the procedure.
 Ambulatory phlebectomy is often performed in conjunction with sclerotherapy.

 Watch the Ambulatory Phlebectomy in Action

 Your vein surgeon will choose the treatment that perfectly suits your veins.

 The cost of treating varicose veins depends on severity of the veins as well as which treatment is used.
 We discuss these costs in detail at your initial consultation.